-2. Dischargers with the previous permit’s Small Construction Rainfall Erosivity Waiver may continue to operate under a project’s active Waiver until it expires.
+III.C.2.
+Dischargers with the previous permit’s Small Construction Rainfall Erosivity waiver may continue to operate under a project’s active waiver until it expires.
 Waivers granted under the previous permit cannot be modified or extended.

-3. Dischargers that submit a Notice of Termination for previous permit termination prior to the effective date of this General Permit and receive Notice of Termination approval from the Regional Water Board are not subject to this General Permit (unless the discharger subsequently submits new Permit Registration Documents).
-D. Small Construction Rainfall Erosivity Waiver
+III.C.3.
+Dischargers that submit a Notice of Termination for previous permit termination up to two years after the effective date of this General Permit and receive Notice of Termination approval from the Regional Water Board are not subject to this General Permit (unless the discharger subsequently submits new Permit Registration Documents).

+III.D.
+Small Construction Rainfall Erosivity Waiver

-1. Dischargers are eligible for the Small Construction Rainfall Erosivity Waiver (Waiver) if:
+III.D.1.
+Dischargers are eligible for the Small Construction Rainfall Erosivity waiver (waiver) if:

-The site is between one and five acres; and
+a.
+The site is between one and five acres; and,

+b.
 The construction activity will take place during a period when the calculated rainfall erosivity factor is less than five.

-2. Dischargers with small sites that are part of a larger common plan of developmentdo not qualify for a Waiver unless the entire project qualifies for a Waiver.
+III.D.2.
+Dischargers with small sites that are part of a larger common plan of development, or dischargers that have programmatic permit coverage, do not qualify for a waiver unless the entire project qualifies for a waiver.

-3. To request a Waiver, the Legally Responsible Person shall submit a Waiver application through SMARTS, and the pay appropriate fee to the State Water Board.
-If approved by the State Water Board, SMARTS will electronically provide the discharger with the Waiver and a unique Waiver Identification Number.
-The Waiver is effective on the date the Waiver Identification Number is issued and valid between the construction start and end dates, as entered in the Waiver application.
+III.D.3.
+To request a waiver, the Legally Responsible Person shall submit a waiver application through SMARTS, and pay the appropriate fee to the State Water Board.
+If approved by the State Water Board, SMARTS will electronically provide the discharger with the waiver and a unique waiver identification number.
+The waiver is effective on the date the waiver identification number is issued and valid between the construction start and end dates, as entered in the waiver application.

-4. A discharger qualifying for a Waiver shall obtain a Waiver Identification Number prior to starting any construction activities regulated by this General Permit.
+III.D.4.
+A discharger qualifying for a waiver shall obtain a waiver identification number prior to starting any construction activities regulated by this General Permit.

-5. A Waiver is valid only if the correct start and end dates of construction activities are entered (and updated if necessary) through the Change of Information process in SMARTS.
+III.D.5.
+A waiver is valid only if the correct start and end dates of construction activities are entered (and updated if necessary) through the Change of Information process in SMARTS.

-6. The discharger may revise an original construction start date though the Change of Information process in SMARTS and shall provide documentation demonstrating the project had not started on the date originally submitted through SMARTS.
+III.D.6.
+The discharger may revise an original construction start date though the Change of Information process in SMARTS and shall provide documentation demonstrating the project had not started on the date originally submitted through SMARTS.

-7. The discharger shall update the project end date through the Change of Information process in SMARTS prior to expiration of the Waiver if the project completion date is anticipated to extend past the Waiver expiration date.
+III.D.7.
+The discharger shall update the project end date through the Change of Information process in SMARTS prior to expiration of the waiver if the project completion date is anticipated to extend past the waiver expiration date.
 If the updated project end date results in a rainfall erosivity factor of five or greater, the discharger shall obtain coverage under this General Permit.
 If the discharger fails to update the project end date prior to expiration of waiver, they shall immediately obtain coverage under this General Permit.

-8 The discharger shall post the unique Waiver Identification Number in a site location that is visible to the public or readily available upon request if unable to post publicly.
+III.D.8 The discharger shall post the unique waiver identification number in a site location that is visible to the public or readily available upon request if unable to post publicly.

-9. A Waiver does not provide General Permit coverage.
-Dischargers with a Waiver are not required to comply with post-construction, sampling, monitoring, or other SWPPP requirements in this General Permit.
+III.D.9.
+A waiver does not provide General Permit coverage.
+Dischargers with a waiver are not required to comply with post-construction, sampling, monitoring, or other SWPPP requirements in this General Permit.

-10. Regional Water Board staff may terminate a Waiver if the Regional Water Board staff determines the discharge of stormwater runoff causes or contributes to an exceedance of a water quality standard or violates a prohibition in an applicable regional or statewide water quality control plan.
+III.D.10.
+Regional Water Board staff may terminate a waiver if the Regional Water Board staff determines the discharge of stormwater runoff causes or contributes to an exceedance of a water quality standard or violates a prohibition in an applicable regional or statewide water quality control plan.
 The Regional Water Board Executive Officer or their delegate may require the discharger to obtain regulatory coverage under this General Permit or an NPDES permit issued by the Regional Water Board.

-E. Notice of Non-Applicability (NONA)
+III.E.
+Notice of Non-Applicability